bu-528-sp19/Exploring-AWS-Spot-Instances-within-Kubernetes-clusters/README.md

 - [Kubernetes](https://kubernetes.io/ "Kubernetes") is a portable, extensible open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.

  ## **1. Vision and goals**
- - To provide a cost effective way of running a Kubernetes cluster using spot instances which are economical than the default On-Demand instances
+ - To provide a cost-effective way of running a Kubernetes cluster using spot instances which are economical than the default On-Demand instances
  - To recommend the client an optimal percentage of total Kubernetes clusters to be used as spot instances to reduce the overall cost.

  ## **2. Users**